-At a 3-minute distance, on the main road there is a pharmacy, and a small grocery shop (dairy, bakery, fruits and veggies).
+At a 3-minute distance, on the main road there is a pharmacy, and a frutería - a small grocery shop (fruits and veggies, dairy, bakery).
+Up in the town of Santa Brígida is the first hypermarket (walking 30 minutes, bus 10) and restaurants.

 Further up in the valley, there is more subtropical cultural landscape, and then the peaks area, which can be seen from the house.